jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

     - icon: "/img/icons-accesibility.png"
       title: "<h4>Accessibility</h4>"
-      content: "<p>Huge possibility of materializing aesthetic, extensive or highly complex dental treatments, often unattainable for the vast majority of people in many countries of Europe, North, Central and South America and the Caribbean Islands.</p>\n"
+      content: "<p>Huge possibility of materializing aesthetic, extensive or highly complex dental treatments; often unattainable for the vast majority of people in many countries of Europe, North, Central and South America and the Caribbean Islands.</p>\n"
     - icon: "/img/icons-inmediacy.png"